-ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure lying adjacent to said parcel.
+ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcels.

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.
+EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of said river.

-Accompanying plat is hereby made a part of this description.
+Accompanying plat is hereby made part of this description.